-- B. Additional trigger point injections (up to 4), all of the following: - 1.
-Prior injections resulted in \geq 50% pain relief with functional improvement for \geq 6 weeks; - 2.
-There was a return of pain and/or deterioration following ≥ 6 weeks of improvement;
+- B. Additional trigger point injections, all of the following: - 1.
+Prior injections resulted in $\geq$ 50% improvement for $\geq$ 6 weeks; - 2.
+There was a return of pain and/or deterioration following 6 weeks of improvement;

 - 3. Injections are given in the neck, shoulder, and/or back; - 4.
-Injections are given at least 2 months apart for up to 12 months from the initial injection (maximum of 6 total sessions); - 5.
+Injections are given at least 2 months apart for up to 12 months (maximum of 6 sessions); - 5.
 Injections are not used as sole method of treatment, but rather are intended for pain relief to facilitate mobilization to allow for non-invasive modalities, e.g., physical therapy and other alternate therapies that address muscle strengthening, flexibility, and functional restoration.